Covariant Onsager and Onsager-Machlup principles for active and inertial dynamics: Abstract

 \section{Abstract}

 The Onsager principle provides a variational route to the phenomenological equations of dissipative dynamics through the minimization of the Rayleighian.
-We develop a covariant formulation of the Onsager principle for active systems, ensuring geometric consistency under coordinate transformations.
-To further incorporate thermal fluctuations, we formulate the Onsager-Machlup principle for active systems by considering the Onsager-Machlup functional and the corresponding path probability for stochastic trajectories.
+We develop a covariant formulation of the Onsager principle for active and inertial systems, ensuring geometric consistency under coordinate transformations.
+To further incorporate thermal fluctuations, we formulate the Onsager-Machlup principle for active and inertial systems by considering the Onsager-Machlup functional and the corresponding path probability for stochastic trajectories.
 Requiring that the path probability obeys the detailed fluctuation theorem, we show that the extended Onsager-Machlup theory is consistent with stochastic thermodynamics.
-Moreover, we incorporate inertia into the variational framework and show that the proper covariant equations follow when the covariant acceleration is held fixed during the variation.
+The extended OP and OMP offer a unified and useful variational framework for deriving the dynamical equations of active and inertial systems.